-However, in Thailand, from the second half of the 13th century onwards, culture and taste were based on the high culture of the Khmer Empire and its ancient capital of Angkor.
+However, Southeast Asian ceramics from Thailand, from the second half of the 13th century onwards, culture and taste were based on the high culture of the Khmer Empire and its ancient capital of Angkor.
 The centre of ceramic production was relocated to the region around Sukhotai and Si Satchanalai.
 Here they used a greyish stoneware with floral iron-oxide painting, there were also luxury commodities with green celadon glaze.
 These ceramic artefacts of the Siamese peninsula are distinctive for their extraordinarily imaginative wealth of forms.

 Korea, in contrast to Japan, had an autonomous ceramic industry and their forms and glazes were highly sought after all over Asia.
 Until the 13th century, the most notable developments were in stoneware with celadon glaze.
 Forms, seemingly borrowed from metalwork, are decorated in a great variety of techniques and have an olive-green glaze.
 Most particularly – and known only in Korea – is the intarsia technique (sanggam), which involves incising the decoration into the biscuit ceramic and then filling it with bright, or dark, clay.
 The so-called Buncheong ware exercised great influence on the development of Japanese ceramics and it was a dominate technique into the 16th century.